Tartan: Colour, palettes, and meaning

 Also known as old colours (OC); refers to a lighter palette of tartan.
-These hues are ostensibly meant to represent the colours that would result from natural-dyed fabric aging over time.
+These hues are ostensibly meant to represent the colours that would result from natural-dyed fabric ageing over time.
 However, the results are not accurate (e.g., in real examples of very old tartan, black often fades toward khaki or green while blue remains dark; and natural dyes are capable of producing some very vibrant colours in the first place, though not very consistently).
 This style originated in the first half of the 20th century.
 This ancient is not to be confused with the same word in a few names of tartans such as "ancient Campbell".